insarlab/MintPy/README.md

 ![velocity on Kuju](https://yunjunzhang.files.wordpress.com/2018/06/vel_kujualosat422f650.jpg)

+Another template example for Sentinel-1 data with ISCE/topsStack processor: [FernandinaSenDT128.txt](https://github.com/yunjunz/PySAR/blob/master/docs/FernandinaSenDT128.txt)

 #### Build your own processing recipe

 PySAR is a toolbox with a lot of individual utility scripts, highly modulized in python.
 Check its documentaion or simple run it with -h to see its usage, you could build your own customized processing recipe!
+Here is an example to compare the velocities estimated from displacement time-series with different troposphric delay corrections: [link](https://github.com/yunjunz/PySAR/blob/master/sh/compare_velocity_with_diff_tropcor.sh)

 ### 4. Documentation